ethannicholas/Frost/docs/overview.md

         return x + y
     }

-Panda supports overloading by method parameters *and* by return type.
+Frost supports overloading by method parameters *and* by return type.
 Overloading by return type is used frequently in the core APIs; for instance, many classes provide multiple `convert()` functions for converting to various other types.
 The appropriate function is chosen based on context: